open-telemetry/opentelemetry.io/content/en/docs/js/getting_started/nodejs.md

 value: 1
 ```

-If you'd like to write those traces and spanes to Zipkin or Prometheus follow the [complete guide](https://github.com/open-telemetry/opentelemetry-js/blob/main/getting-started/README.md).
+If you'd like to write those traces and spans to Zipkin or Prometheus follow the [complete guide](https://github.com/open-telemetry/opentelemetry-js/blob/main/getting-started/README.md).

 # Quick Start